Spencer Boyer: Biden administration

 In February 2021, Boyer was named as the deputy assistant secretary of defense for Europe and NATO, leading the defense relationships and policy with NATO and EU nations.

+Post-government

 After leaving the Biden Administration in December 2023, Boyer joined Dartmouth College as the Magro Family Distinguished Fellow in International Affairs at the John Sloan Dickey Center for International Understanding.

 In March 2024, Boyer joined DGA Group as Partner to lead a newly established National Security, Defense, and Aerospace practice.